Expensent

 5. 5.
 Workflow A: Manual email chasing

 6. 6.
-Workflow B: Automated inbox capture with Expensent
+Workflow B: Client-owned inbox intake with Expensent

 9. 9.
 Frequently Asked Questions

-Running Expensify for one company is easy.
-Running it for ten, or twenty, or forty client companies is a full job.
-Every Workspace has its own chart of accounts, its own approval chain, its own GL export, and — critically — its own pool of people who are supposed to send in receipts but frequently don't.
+Running Expensify for one company is manageable.
+Supporting Expensify across many client companies is a different problem: every Workspace has its own chart of accounts, approval chain, GL export, and people who are supposed to send in receipts but frequently do not.

 Ask any bookkeeper who manages multiple Expensify clients what eats the most time each month, and you'll hear the same answer: chasing receipts.
 Not the coding.
 Not the export.
 Not the reconciliation.
 The getting the receipts into Expensify in the first place step.
 Clients forget.
 Clients forward to the wrong Workspace address.
 Clients assume their credit card import already covered it.
 Contractors attach receipts to invoice emails that never leave their own inbox.